-In the context of wireless communications, infrastructure deployment planning-based exclusion zones (also known as 'buffer zones' or 'cordon sanitaires') are geographic areas generally imposed by some local governments and their agencies around community facilities where a base station cannot be established.
-These areas are generally distance-based and are applied without regard for the nature, or operation of radio base stations, or existing sources of RF-EMF exposure in the environment.
+In the context of wireless communications, infrastructure deployment planning-based exclusion zones (also known as 'buffer zones' or 'cordon sanitaires') are geographical areas generally imposed by some local governments and their agencies around community facilities where a base station cannot be established.
+These areas are generally distance-based and are applied without regard for nature, or the operation of radio base stations or existing sources of RF-EMF exposure in the environment.